bcgov/bcstats-govt-service-locations/README.md

 **Population Projections**

-Population projections at the Census Subdivision (CSD) level were obtained from BC Stats through the BC Data Catalogue ([Sub-Provincial Population Projections](https://catalogue.data.gov.bc.ca/dataset/bc-sub-provincial-population-estimates-and-projections)).
-These projections provide future population estimates by age and gender, allowing for demographic analysis of service catchment areas over time.
-The projections are used in `03c-sbc-centric-stats.R` to estimate future service demands and demographic composition within Service BC facility catchment areas.
+Population projections at the Census Subdivision (CSD) level were obtained from BC Stats through programatic access to the the BC Data Catalogue via the `bcdata` package.
+The projections provide detailed age and gender breakdowns for BC region code "59" and are processed to create corresponding Dissemination Block (DB) level estimates.
+The CSD projections are transformed into DB-level projections using proportional allocation based on 2021 Census population distributions.
+These processed projections are utilized in `02d-csd-demographics.R` and `03c-sbc-centric-stats.R` for Service BC catchment area and CSD demographic analysis.

 ## Guiding Principles